hhoffstaette/kernel-patches/README.md

 To apply over a -stable release simply run `patch -s -p1 < <patch-dir/*>` when in the kernel directory, and build as usual.

 Most patches are generic for all architectures except for the MCS locking series, which unfortunately only applies to x86/x86_64 thanks to unrelated Kconfig changes.
-See the patch log for more information (trivial to fix, I just can't test it).
+See the patch log for more information (should be easy to fix, I just can't test it).

-The currently **required minimum** -stable release is **3.14.18**; unless otherwise noted any later 3.14-stable release should work as well.
+The currently **required minimum** -stable release is **3.14.20**; unless otherwise noted any later 3.14-stable release should work as well.